philoye/fontunstack/readme.markdown

 TIPS & TRICKS
 -------------

+If you were to do something like `$('p').fontunstack()`, every `<p>` tag would be individually tested.
+Try calling FontUnstack on containing divs for your baseline font, and then call it on particular elements to override.

 Be careful with calling FontUnstack more than once.
 If your selectors overlap, the last one wins and removes and previous font classes.
-Try calling FontUnstack on containing divs for your baseline font, and then call it on particular elements to override.

 ADVANCED USAGE